wshare26/cse15l-lab-reports/Lab-Report-3.md

 ./biomed/1472-6750-2-21.txt
 ./biomed/1471-230X-2-21.txt
 ```
-Example 2:
+**Example 2:**
 Finding files that end in "33.txt"
-This command is finding for files in the current directory and its subdirectories that end with "33.txt".
+This command is finding files in the current directory and its subdirectories that end with "33.txt".
 This would be useful for finding files that have a pattern or similarity in their names.

 ```